brandonleichty/CSS-Variables-Playground/README.md

 # CSS Variables Playground

-This is a vanilla html/css playground that I quickly build to play around with CSS variables.
+This is a vanilla html/css playground that I quickly built to play around with CSS variables.